 Yes, a stipend will be available to all interns.

-To apply, please submit a cover letter, resume, and short writing sample to email@example.com.
-Applications will be reviewed beginning March 1, 2022 and up to two positions are available.
-You will be contacted within one week after the deadline regarding next steps including interviewing with NPAF staff.
-A final decision will be communicated no later than March 21, 2022.
+Please submit your application using the link above.
+Applications will be reviewed beginning March 1, 2024 and up to three positions are available.
+You will be contacted within one week after the deadline regarding next steps including interviewing with staff.
+A final decision will be communicated no later than March 18, 2024.

 You may send additional questions to email@example.com.
 Please include in your subject line “INQUIRY” so staff know to prioritize your email.